 Nurses have more direct contact with patients than most other medical specialists.
 In general, it is the quality of the nursing staff that will have the most effect on a patient’s experience in the healthcare setting.
 Nurses save lives and improve the quality of life for their patients.
 If your goal is to truly change people’s lives, nursing may be the perfect career for you.

 Ready to become a nurse?

 Concordia University offers many flexible options for you to start your path to being a nurse.
-Feel free to book a meeting with our Inquiry Support Specialists.
-They are ready to answer your questions and help you reach your goals.
+Learn more about our School of Nursing here.

 If this story has inspired you, why not explore how you can help further Concordia's mission through giving.